-- 1.0 Membership (8): eight full professors, one from each college and SDSU Imperial Valley.
+- 1.0 Membership (8): eight tenured faculty members, one from each academic college and SDSU Imperial Valley.
 The Chair shall be chosen by the Panel. - 2.0 Function: The Panel shall review recommendations from departments and schools, department chairs, and school directors, colleges, and deans regarding reappointment, promotion, and tenure and shall present its recommendations to the President.